0xMordecai/K8s/README.md

 • *There are container health check reports on the containers’ health*. **What if the container is unhealthy, and you want to auto-heal it?
 What would happen if an entire server goes down and you want to schedule all containers running on that server to another?**

-• As containers mostly run within a server and can see each other, how would I ensure that only the required containers can interact with the other, something we usually do with VMs?
+• *As containers mostly run within a server and can see each other*, **how would I ensure that only the required containers can interact with the other**, something we usually do with VMs?
 We cannot compromise on security.

 • Modern cloud platforms allow us to run autoscaling VMs.
 How can we utilize that from the perspective of containers?
 For example, if I need just one VM for my containers during the night and five during the day, how can I ensure that the machines are dynamically allocated when we need them?